fleet-sdk/docs/docs/guide/wallet-interaction.md

 const transactionId = await ergo.submit_tx(signedTransaction);
 ```

-If the transaction is successfully accepted by mempool, a `string` containing the `Transaction ID` will be returned otherwise, it will throw an exception.
+If the transaction is successfully accepted by the mempool, a `string` containing the `Transaction ID` will be returned otherwise, it will throw an exception.